VickramC07/GITHUB-MCP-TICKET-AGENT-LIBRARY/README.md

 ## 🚀 Quick Start

-### 1. Fork This Repository
+### 1. Install the library
-Click the "Fork" button to create your own copy of this repository.
+however u install the library

 ### 2. Add GitHub Secrets
 In your fork's repository settings, go to **Settings > Secrets and variables > Actions** and add these secrets: